789ni812/imgdescriptor/spec.md

 - This ensures no duplicate keys in React lists, and users can always distinguish between templates, even with rapid edits, copies, or imports.
 - The system is robust against all edge cases and user actions.

+## Template Prompt and Image Storage (2025-07-xx)

+- Prompts for each template (image description, story, final story, choices) are stored as JSON in `public/templates/[templateName]/prompts/prompts.json`, where `[templateName]` is a URL-safe string.
+- All images for a template are stored in `public/templates/[templateName]/images/`.
+- The template JSON references these relative paths for prompts and images.
+- No zip export is required; copying the template folder is sufficient for portability and sharing.
+- TDD: Write failing tests for prompt/image save/load, template portability, and browser verification.

 ## Future Directions & Use Cases

 See [IDEAS.md](./IDEAS.md) for a living list of game and creative/business/educational use cases.